 Conditions of the underwriting agreement in relation to the placement of the securities and eventual guarantee of subscription rendered by the lead underwriter and the participants in the consortium, specifying the quota of each one, if applicable, among other clauses considered relevant for the investor.

 Disclosure of the relationship between the issuer and the joint-bookrunners, such as loans, investments and other commercial transactions eventually existing, including those with financial institutions that have corporate relations with the joint-bookrunners.

 underwriting fees and commissions;

 other commissions (must be specified);

 expenses resulting from the registration process; and

 The underwriting fee and commissions are set depending on the characteristics of the offering.
 Therefore, there is no typical underwriting fee or commissions.

 The IPO process and subsequent offerings can take between three to five months, depending mainly on the time needed to prepare the documents required to register the offering (see Questions 9 and 12).
 Preparation time varies based on the time needed to prepare the issuer's financial statements for the offering, the CVM commenting process and market conditions.

 Stabilisation is required to avoid or postpone the falling of the share offering price after an IPO.
-Stabilisation cannot be considered as a market manipulation if such agreements are pre-approved by the CVM and BM&FBOVESPA and its mechanism intends to avoid a sudden fall in the share price after the IPO.
-Due to this purpose, the stabilisation agreement is considered beneficial to investors.
+Stabilisation is considered to be market manipulation if such agreements are approved in advance by the CVM and BM&FBOVESPA and the mechanism is intended to avoid a sudden fall in the share price after the IPO.
+For this reason, stabilisation agreements are considered to be beneficial to investors.

 Tax: equity issues